 Cortisone injections can offer quick relief of inflamed muscles, joints, tendons, and bursa.
 When you have joint pain from arthritis, a specialist will inject the medication directly into the joint which helps to relieve the pain for short periods.
 These injections generally only work when it is mild to moderate arthritis, and you need to repeat them every few months.

-Prescription and non-prescription anti-inflammatories such as naproxen and ibuprofen are quite effective for mild to moderate arthritis pain.
-Some people prefer analgesics such as acetaminophen as anti-inflammatories can irritate the stomach lining quite significantly.
+Prescription and non-prescription anti-inflammatory such as naproxen and ibuprofen are quite effective for mild to moderate arthritis pain.
+Some people prefer analgesics such as acetaminophen as anti-inflammatory pills can irritate the stomach lining significantly.
 Discuss prescription medications with stomach buffers or proton pump inhibitors if you are experiencing problems.

 There are several complementary therapies that you can try such as Acupuncture, Prolotherapy, IMS and Neural therapy that can also help significantly with the pain and tightness you get around the joints.
 Make sure you find a Naturopath or physical therapist that has plenty of experience with these therapies.
 Ask around and pick a therapist or doctor that has plenty of five-star reviews.